Lithuanian Aviation Museum: History

-The museum is located at the airfield where the aviators Darius and Girėnas were expected to land following their trans-atlantic flight.
-However, the remains of their plane are on display in the Vytautas the Great War Museum, rather than at the aviation museum.
+The museum was officially opened in 1983.
+It has variously been called the Public Sports Aviation Museum and then until 1995 the Lithuanian Technical Museum.
+The museum is located at the airfield where the aviators Steponas Darius and Stasys Girėnas were expected to land following their attempt at a non-stop trans-atlantic flight in 1933.
+Darius and Girėnas crashed in an area that is now Pszczelnik, near the Myślibórz area, Poland and were both killed.
+The remains of their plane, the Lituanica are on display in the Vytautas the Great War Museum, rather than at the aviation museum.
+Entry to the museum is free on the last Sunday of each month.